kschryver/kschryver/README.md

 My name is Kyle and I have a passion for turning data into actionable insights.
 I have experience across early-stage startups, large enterprises, and consulting.

-Santa Clara University graduate with a focus on computer science, business analytics, & information systems.
+Santa Clara University graduate with a focus on computer science, business analytics, & data science.

 ### 👔 Work experience: